 Cell 954-214-3899 • Office 954-772-8345/5345

-In December of 2022, The State of Florida enacted a new “milestone inspection” requirement for condominium associations or cooperative associations to ensure aging buildings remain safe for continued use.
-The hope is that a statewide mandatory structural inspection requirement will prevent a repeat of last year’s tragic collapse and loss of life in Surfside, Florida.
+Mandatory Inspections are a result of the Champlain Tower Collapse, in Surfside FLIn December of 2022, The State of Florida enacted the “milestone inspections” requirement for condominium associations or cooperative associations to ensure aging buildings remain safe for continued use.
+The hope is that a statewide mandatory structural inspection requirement will prevent a repeat of the 2021 tragic collapse and loss of life in Surfside, Florida.
 Here are some things every condominium association or cooperative association board member needs to know about Florida’s new milestone inspection requirement.
 The full statute is 553.899 Mandatory structural inspections for condominium and cooperative buildings.

 The new rule also mandates that condo organizations review their reserve money every ten years to ensure that they can cover substantial repairs and have the reserve set up by Dec 31, 2024.
-Arpin also offers the reserve calculations to implement compliance with the new mandate.
+We also offer the reserve calculations to implement compliance with the new mandate.

-The milestone is to determine the structural integrity of the structure.
+The inspection determines the structural integrity of the structure.

 The South Florida Counties “40-year inspection” or “40-year recertification” is now integrated with the milestone inspection legislation in the state of Florida.
-Remember that counties have additional legislation and requirements that Arpin Associates, LLC will help you with.
+Remember, counties have additional legislation and requirements that Arpin Associates, LLC will help you with.

-Associated General Kinetics LLC is an affiliate of Arpin Associates, LLC, and can help clarify your milestone inspection needs.
+Associated General Kinetics LLC is an Arpin Associates, LLC affiliate and can help clarify your milestone inspection needs.
 We welcome your call and will make every effort to provide you with the accurate information you need.
 Contact us at 954-772-5345.

-A “milestone inspection” is a structural inspection of a building by a licensed architect or engineer, including its load-bearing walls and primary structural systems.
-Its purpose is to confirm the life safety and adequacy of the building’s structural components and determine its general structural condition as it affects building safety.
-A milestone inspection should include, to the extent reasonably possible, a determination of any necessary maintenance, repair, or replacement of any structural component of the building.
+The “milestone inspections” is a structural inspection of a building by a licensed architect or engineer, including its load-bearing walls and primary structural systems.
+The purpose is to confirm the life safety and adequacy of the building’s structural components and determine its general structural condition as it affects building safety.
+The “milestone inspections” should include, to the extent reasonably possible, a determination of any necessary maintenance, repair, or replacement of any structural component of the building.

 Phase two of the milestone inspection must be performed if any substantial structural deterioration is identified during phase one.